-OVERVIEW: The course will focus on how to write clear and persuasive grant applications.
-The purpose of the course is to increase the quality of a scientist’s grant application by successfully communicating scientific data and ideas.
-Emphasis will be placed on how to use the title abstract and introduction sections to draw in reviewers and how to write an organized and focused proposal using specific scientific aims.
+This course focuses on how to write clear and persuasive grant applications.
+The purpose is to increase the quality of your grant application by successfully communicating scientific data and ideas.
+Emphasis is placed on how to use the title abstract and introduction sections to draw in reviewers and how to write an organized and focused proposal using specific scientific aims.

 Terry Moody, Ph.D.